Family Handbook Age 3-Grade 6

 - The morning car line begins at 8:15 a.m.
 No supervision is available before 8:15 a.m. unless your child is enrolled in before-care.

-- For the entire first month of the 2017-18 school year we will have both Early Childhood Assistant Teachers, an Administrator, the Upper Elementary Assistant Teacher, and several Upper Elementary patrol students helping with morning arrival.
+- For the first few weeks of the school year we will have both Early Childhood Assistant Teachers, an Administrator, the Upper Elementary Assistant Teacher, and several Upper Elementary patrol students helping with morning arrival.
 For the first week of school, we will have cones in the parking lot to help establish the routines and lanes for the car-line.

-- For the safety of our children and our staff, and for the church to continue to allow us to use their parking lot during construction, all drivers and passengers are to remain in their vehicles between 8:00-8:35 a.m. and 2:30-3:05 p.m.
+- For the safety of our children and our staff, and for the church to continue to allow us to use their parking lot, all drivers and passengers are to remain in their vehicles between 8:00-8:30 a.m. and 2:30-3:05 p.m.

-- For children in K-6, an adult or Upper Elementary patrol will bring each student to and from the car into Ms. Laurie at the front office of the school.
-Ms. Laurie will help the children if they need assistance.
+- For children in K-6, an adult or Upper Elementary patrol will bring each student to and from the car into the front office of the school.
+Our patrols and school secretary will help the children from there if they need assistance.

 - For children ages 3 and 4, an adult will bring each student to and from the car into their classroom.
 If your child has difficulty separating, please put a bright pink piece of paper on your dashboard so that we can make sure to have one of the Early Childhood assistant teachers come to your car to help your child out of the car.

-- Beginning October 3rd, every Tuesday will be classroom visit morning.
+- Beginning in October (see EC calendar for exact date), every Tuesday will be classroom visit morning.
 Parents can park and walk their children through the front office into their classroom beginning at 8:15am until 8:45 am.
-On Tuesday morning visit days we will not have a car line.
+On Tuesday mornings we will not have a car line.

 - Except for Tuesday morning visit days, if you need to come inside, even if you are volunteering or need to drop something off to us, please come to the front office between 8:35 and 2:30 OR between 3:05 and 4:00.